 We have illustrated two ways of assigning tasks to datacenters in Fig. 2 and Fig. 3.
 Intuitively, DC3 is a favorable location for tasks from both jobs, since they all have part of their input data stored in this datacenter, and the links of DC1-DC3 and DC2-DC3 both have high bandwidth.
+For simplicity, we assume that all the tasks are identical, with the same execution time, thus the job completion time is determined by the network transfer time.
 If the scheduler tries to optimize task assignment of these jobs independently, the result is shown in Fig.2.
-To optimize the assignment of job A, task tA2 would be assigned to the only available computing slot in DC3, and tA1 would be placed in DC2, which result in a job completion time of $\max\{100/80, 200/160, 100/150\} = 1.25$ seconds.
-Then, if the scheduler continues to optimize the assignment of job B, DC1 and DC2 would be selected to distribute task tB1 and tB2, respectively, resulting in the completion time of $\max\{200/80, 200/100, 300/160\} = 2.5$ seconds for job B.
+To optimize the assignment of job A, task tA2 would be assigned to the only available computing slot in DC3, and